Can You Put An Air Mattress on a Bed Frame? – 5 best alternatives

 By putting a sheet of plywood under the airbed, you are only adding 1-2 inches at best for the height of the bed, but it will ease the possibility of getting too cold or too warm during the night when sleeping on an air mattress.

-Or, if you already have a wood or metal bed frame, you can add the plywood sheet to make the surface more uniform and solve the slats or sliding problems of an air mattress.
+Or, if you already have a wood or metal bed frame, you can add the plywood sheet to make the surface more uniform and solve the slats or sliding problems.

 Just make sure you choose the right size of plywood for your airbed, and it’s better if the plywood is wrapped in waterproof fabric, such as a tarp, so that it will not soak the moisture from the air.